Ethiopia

 Ethiopia has made important development gains over the past two decades, reducing poverty and expanding investments in basic social services.
 However, food insecurity and malnutrition are still a major concern across the country.

-An estimated 15.8 million people require food support in 2024.
-This includes around 4 million internally displaced people, who have had to leave their homes due to the 2020-2022 conflict in the north and severe drought in the south and southeast.
+An estimated 10.2 million people require food support in 2024.
+This includes over 3 million internally displaced people who have had to leave their homes due to the 2020-2022 conflict in the north, severe drought in the south and southeast, and increased seismic activities and earthquakes along the Ethiopian Rift Valley.

 Despite these challenges, the Government of Ethiopia’s five-year Growth and Transformation Plan aims to move the country to middle-income status by 2025, by sustaining rapid growth and speeding up structural transformation.